cactus-bm/libreoffice-core/README.md

 Note also that the chart is lost in the conversion.

 ## Build AWS Lambda Layer file
-Standard zip or gzip compression does not produce a file small enough to use for an AWS Lambda Layer file even with the cut down version of LibreOffice, so a compression tool called __brotli__ is used, to perform the compression you will need to have __brotli__ installed in your system.
+Standard zip or gzip compression does not produce a file small enough to use for an AWS Lambda Layer file even with the cut down version of __LibreOffice__, so a compression tool called __brotli__ is used, to perform the compression you will need to have __brotli__ installed in your system.

 From within the __catcus-build__ directory run
 ```
-$ ./create-test build
+$ ./build.sh
 ```
+This will:

+* tar up the instdir directory into a foile called lo.tar.
+* compress it using brotli to create lo.tar.br.
-This will extract the cut down LibreOffice program and create a file __cactus-libreoffice_7.6.0.0.alpha0_CACTUS_1.zip__ (where 7.6.0.0.alpha0 is a libreoffice build version-number and CACTUS_1 is largest (sort -V) git tag) in the __cactus-build__ directory, this should be a file suitable for use as an AWS Lambda Layer file.
-It is:
+* zip up that file to produce__cactus-libreoffice_7-6-0-0_CACTUS_BUILD_1.zip__ (where 7-6-0-0 is a libreoffice build version-number and CACTUS_1 is largest (sort -V) git tag).
+This file is held in the __cactus-build__ directory
-* A directory containing the program called __instdir__.
-* Tared to a file called __lo.tar__.
-* Brotli zipped into a file called __lo.tar.br__.
-* Zipped into a file called __cactus-libreoffice_7.6.0.0.alpha0_CACTUS_1.zip__.

-> Note this process can take a while as __brotli__ compression is quite slow, and is not amenable to using multiple threads (On Ubuntu 20.4), though decompression is fast.
+> Note this process can take a while as __brotli__ compression is quite slow and does not take advantage of multiple threads so it's going to be 30 minutes to an hour all the time.

 When this file is decompressed and unzipped the executable is __instdir/program/soffice.bin__.